-With its rich and complex history, the celebration of Christmas didn’t just happen (or not happen in Boston in the mid-1600s) overnight.
+With its rich history, the celebration of Christmas didn’t just happen (or happen in Boston in the mid-1600s) overnight.
 It has slowly evolved over the years.
-Whether you view Christmas as a day of religious observance, a consumer-driven secular federal holiday or a customized hybrid of the two, there are a few things that should be set straight before Dec.
-25 (not the day Jesus was actually born) hits.
+Whether you view Christmas as a day of religious observance, a consumer-driven secular federal holiday or a customized hybrid of the two, there are a few things that should be set straight before we reach Dec.
+25 — not the day Jesus was actually born, by the way.

 Below, we examine four popular myths regarding the history and appearance of Santa Claus (and Coca-Cola’s supposed involvement in his development), the religious significance of Christmas trees and purportedly deadly holiday décor.